Conor-O-Mahony/tiktok-generator/README.md

 # TikTok Generator

-GUI based autogeneration of TikToks by clipping a main and background video file and scheduling for upload
+GUI based autogeneration of TikToks by clipping a main and background video file, complining them in TikTok format and scheduling for upload.

 ## Installation